 Full Faith and Credit Obligations, Series 2002A - Original issue amount \$7,615,000 used to refund the 1998 Municipal Loan Agreement issued to finance public improvements to the County fairgrounds.
 In June 2011, all but \$1,170,000 was refunded with the issuance of Series 2011R.
-Remaining annual principal and semi-annual interest payments range from \$101,600 to \$115,500 per year (increasing) with final payment scheduled on June 1, 2022.
+Remaining annual principal and semi-annual interest payments range from \$103,068 to \$115,500 per year (increasing) with final payment scheduled on June 1, 2022.
 Payment of principal and interest was originally insured by MBIA, and the policy is now held by the National Public Finance Guarantee Corp (NPFG).

 Full Faith and Credit Obligations, Series 2003B - Original issue amount \$5,655,000 used in part to refund the Special Obligations, Series 1993 and Limited Tax Revenue, Series 1995 bonds issued to finance public improvements to the county courthouse and jail, and to finance new costs of a facility for the County Elections Division and the Plaza/Free Speech area at the County Courthouse.
-Remaining annual principal and semi-annual interest payments are \$219,372 in fiscal year 2017 and then average \$220,000 per year thereafter with final payment scheduled on June 1, 2023.
+Remaining annual principal and semi-annual interest payments are \$218,020 in fiscal year 2018 and then average \$220,000 per year thereafter with final payment scheduled on June 1, 2023.
 Payment of principal and interest was originally insured by MBIA, and the policy is now held by NPFG.

 Limited Tax Pension Bonds, Series 2002 - Original issue amount \$71,408,377 (\$14,853,377 in deferred interest bonds and \$56,555,000 in current interest bonds) used to finance a portion of the estimated unfunded actuarial liability with the Oregon Public Employees Retirement System.
-Remaining annual principal and semi-annual interest payments fluctuate from \$6.7 million to \$11.2 million per year (increasing) with final payment scheduled on June 1, 2028.
+Remaining annual principal and semi-annual interest payments fluctuate from \$7 million to \$11.2 million per year (increasing) with final payment scheduled on June 1, 2028.
 Payment of principal and interest is insured by AMBAC.

 Full Faith and Credit Obligations, Series 2009A - Issued in the amount of \$27,930,000 on November 2, 2009 and used to refund a majority of the Series 2000 obligations and to finance the purchase and improvements to the Public Health Facility, the purchase of the Riverstone Health Clinic building, additional AIRS conversion costs, and upgrades to the heating and air conditioning system at the County correctional facility.
-Annual principal and semi-annual interest payments are approximately \$2.3 million through 2021, and drop down to \$1.9 million in 2022 and thereafter with the final payment scheduled on November 1, 2029.
+In May 2017, all but \$4,935,000 was advance refunded with the issuance of Series 2017 bond.
+Before the refunding, the annual principal and semi-annual interest payments were approximately \$2.3 million through 2021, and dropped down to \$1.9 million in 2022 and thereafter.
+After the refunding, remaining annual principal and semi-annual interest payments are \$1.6 million through fiscal year 2020 with final payment scheduled on November 1, 2020 for \$476,625.
 The bonds are not insured.